request/caseless/README.md

 ## Caseless -- wrap an object to set and get property with caseless semantics but also preserve caseing.

 This library is incredibly useful when working with HTTP headers.
-It allows you to get/set/check for headers in a caseless manner while also preserving the caseing of headers the first time they are set.
+It allows you to get/set/check/delete headers in a caseless manner while also preserving the headers' case when they are first set.

 ## Usage